calvinalvin/domhandler2/readme.md

 Indicates whether a `startIndex` property will be added to nodes.
 When the parser is used in a non-streaming fashion, `startIndex` is an integer indicating the position of the start of the node in the document.
 The default value is "false".

 ##Option: attribTransforms
-An object that allows you to transform and modify attributes for tags.
+An object that allows you to transform and modify attributes for html tags.
 The property keys for this object should map to valid html tags.
 Each property should map to a function that receives an `attribs` object.
 You can do whatever you want to the attribs, but once you're done, make sure you return them or they'll be null!
-The example below transforms relative urls paths of `img` tags into absolute paths.
+The example below transforms relative urls paths of `img` and 'a' tags into absolute paths.

 ```javascript
 var htmlparser = require('htmlparser2');